 What is a topic map?

 Topic maps help you begin to think about your topic and create a search strategy.
-They include the key concepts associated with your topic and alternative terminology for these concepts.
+They include the key concepts associated with your topic.

 Why use a topic map?

-The topic map provides you with the opportunity to think of your topic in new ways.
+The topic map provides you with the opportunity to think of your topic in new ways and brainstorm related terms and research directions.

 What does a topic map include?